-For decades, law firms went to market with stale messages that did little to create compelling impressions in the minds of their audiences, let alone lasting ones.
-To a large extent, they got away with it — relying on the strength of their bench, their personal relationships, and the knowledge that big companies had big budgets to spend.
+For decades, law firms went to market with relatively conventional messages that did little to create compelling impressions in the minds of their audiences, let alone lasting ones.
+To a large extent, their strategies succeeded nonetheless—thanks to the strength of their benches, their personal networks and the knowledge that big companies had big budgets to spend.

 And then came a sea change in the legal industry.
-Alternative fee structures, vendor reviews, larger and more influential in-house teams—legacies of the financial crisis—have chipped away at what once seemed like rock-solid outside counsel relationships.
-Compounding the challenge is the commoditization of the legal industry, with unprecedented online, outsourced, and product-based competitors joining the fray every day.
+Alternative fee structures, vendor reviews, larger and more influential in-house teams—legacies of the 2008 financial crisis—have chipped away at what once seemed like rock-solid outside counsel relationships.
+Compounding the challenge is the commoditization of the legal industry, with unprecedented numbers of online, outsourced, and product-based competitors joining the fray every day.

-With a tougher competitive landscape, consolidation has become a fixture in the marketplace, making it harder for firms to stand out as giants dominate.
-Firms that are large, talented and capable— not cheap, but not quite white-shoe—have especially struggled.
-The American Lawyer has described them as stuck in a zone called the “Hollow Middle,” where neither prestige nor rates can ensure business.
+With a tougher competitive landscape, consolidation has become a fixture in the marketplace, making it harder for firms to stand out while giants dominate.
+Law firms that are large, talented and capable—affordably accessible, if not quite white-shoe—have especially struggled.
+The American Lawyer has described such law firms as stuck in a zone called the “Hollow Middle,” where neither prestige nor rates can ensure business.

-Me-too brands just don’t cut it any more in the legal arena.
-General Counsels, CEOs, CFOs and others are looking for a reason to believe.
+“Me-too” brands just don’t cut it in the legal arena anymore.
+General Counsels, CEOs, CFOs and others are looking for reasons to believe.
 As routine legal work becomes more commoditized, what law firms offer is becoming less important to legal buyers.
-Instead, as executives scramble for influence and resources, they’re looking for a methodology and mission that aligns with their goals.
-They’re looking for a law firm whose partnership helps them shape strategy and makes them look like a hero.
+Instead, as executives scramble for influence and resources, they’re looking for a methodology and mission that aligns with their greater goals.
+They’re looking for law firms whose partnership can help them shape strategy and make them look and feel like heroes.

-This is where a strong, differentiated brand comes into play.
-A brand can build and sustain goodwill, providing the extra edge over the competition during evaluation and keeping the relationship strong during rough patches.
+This is where a strong, differentiated law firm brand comes into play.
+A brand can build and sustain goodwill, providing that extra edge over the competition during evaluation periods and keeping the relationship strong through rough patches.

-Naysayers may protest: “This is a people business.
+Naysayers may protest, “This is a people business.
 Why do we need a brand?”
-Senior partners and “star” lawyers assume that their clients are buying them—their knowledge, their expertise, their charisma.
+Senior partners and “star” lawyers assume that their clients are choosing them—their knowledge, their expertise, their charisma.

-To some extent they’re right: Individual practitioners play a large role in closing deals and building relationships that drive loyalty.
+To some extent, they’re right: individual practitioners play a large role in closing deals and building relationships that drive loyalty.
 This is especially true in the “eat what you kill” culture so prevalent in many law firms.
-But top-of-funnel marketing content, cross-selling, and succession planning are just three mission-critical activities where a strong brand can bridge the gaps present between your star performers.
-(We took a closer look at the pitfalls of star-power dependency in an article in Forbes)
+But top-of-funnel marketing content creation, cross-selling and succession planning represent just three mission-critical moments when a strong brand can bridge the client acquisition gaps even star performers can’t fill.
+(For an even closer look at the pitfalls of star-power dependency, see this article in Forbes.)

 What are Table Stakes in the Legal Marketplace?

 When we recently worked with an AmLaw 200 firm, we began the process by taking a fresh look at branding across the legal space.
-In doing so we were struck by how generically firms described themselves.
-At a time when the need to differentiate is more critical than ever, law firms by and large communicate the same anodyne messages and interchangeable attributes.
+In doing so, we were struck by how similarly law firms described themselves.
+By and large, and at a time when the need to differentiate is more critical than ever, law firms communicate the same messages and tout somewhat interchangeable attributes.

-An analysis of our client’s top competitors, for example, revealed a legal sea of sameness.
-We remarked more than once that you could substitute copy from one firm’s website for another and never notice.
-Key messages centered on “national presence,” “client service,” “capitalizing on opportunity,” and “good value.”
-The runner-up attributes were far from unique: diversity, pro bono work, long history, impressive client roster.
+An analysis of our client’s top competitors revealed a legal sea of sameness.
+We remarked more than once that you could substitute copy from one firm’s website for another (e.g., messages centered on “national presence,” “client service,” “capitalizing on opportunity” and “good value”) and never notice.
+Runner-up attributes were also far from unique: diversity, pro bono work, long history, impressive client roster.

-Now, there is certainly nothing wrong with being focused on the client, but this doesn’t buy a firm much in the way of differentiation.
+There is certainly nothing wrong with being “focused on the client,” but this doesn’t buy a law firm much in the way of differentiation.
 After all, if a GC or CEO believed that a law firm wasn’t focused on their needs, would they even consider hiring that firm in the first place?
 Doubtful.
-The same is true for that perennial claim, “quality and integrity.”
+The same is true for that perennial promise to perform “quality” work with “integrity.”

 These types of messages are what we call “table stakes.”
-They’re the must-haves– “jacks for openers,” to extend the poker metaphor.
+They’re the must-haves–or “jacks for openers,” to extend the poker metaphor.
 You need them just to be in the game, but they don’t ensure a winning hand.
-Yet these are precisely the messages on which many law firms build their brands.
+Yet these are precisely the messages on which many law firm brands are built.

 There is evidence that this situation may be changing.
-Recently, major firms like Baker McKenzie and Goodwin have embarked on major branding initiatives that distill their essence in a single, compelling idea.
-This level of activity among the AmLaw 50 indicates that there is a growing perception that differentiation is paramount in a noisy and crowded marketplace.
+Just a few years ago, major law firms like Baker McKenzie and Goodwin embarked on major branding initiatives that distilled each law firm’s essence in a single, compelling idea.
+This level of activity among the AmLaw 50 indicates there is growing acceptance that differentiation is paramount in a noisy and crowded legal marketplace.

 Breaking Through the Clutter with Content

-Unfortunately, the growing popularity of content as a marketing tool has led to one of its challenges: everyone is publishing and distributing content, including the biggest firms, who have entire departments devoted to creating whitepapers and other literature.
-In fact, during the research phase of a recent branding initiative, we found that very few clients were aware that they were receiving newsletters and whitepapers from the firm — and these were their own clients!
-It’s vital to be nimble and creative about what content you create, and how you distribute it.
-A strong brand can help simplify these decisions, providing inspiration and a framework for what and where you should be publishing.
+Unfortunately, the growing popularity of content as a marketing tool (along with the emergence of content-generating AI tools like ChatGPT) means everyone is publishing and distributing content, including the biggest firms, who now have entire departments devoted to creating whitepapers and other literature.
+There’s so much content being distributed, in fact, that during the research phase of a recent branding initiative, we found that very few clients were even aware that they were receiving newsletters and whitepapers from their law firms.
+To cut through the clutter and avoid this fate, it’s vital to be nimble and creative about what content you create and how you distribute it.
+A strong brand can help simplify these decisions, providing inspiration and a framework for what and where a law firm should publish.